zcrayman/tut-data/3/README.ftl.md

 ## Implement a CRUD repository

 Now that the JPA Entity works, the Repository can be implemented.
-In the same way as for MongoDB, Spring Data provides a way to automatically create JPA backed Repositories, given only an interface.
+In the same way as for MongoDB, Spring Data provides a way to automatically create JPA backed Repositories and full fledged queries, given only an interface.

-Create a new test class to check the Repository.
+Create a new test class to check the Repository:

     <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrdersRepositoryIntegrationTests.java"  prefix="complete"/>